otnnamadim/QBOFSForecast/README.md

 # QBOFSForecast

-Forecasts QuickBooks Online Income Statement (P&L) and Cash Flow through year-end using a **seasonal naive + growth** method — a simple, explainable approach suited for CFO-style reporting rather than a statistical/ML model.
+Many Small Business Owners utilize QuickBooks Online as an accounting solution for their financial and tax reporting.
+The basic subscription does not include an embedded forecasting tool which is a common expectation of small business owners who require assistance with interpretting their financial statements.
+This program utilizes the QuickBooks Accounting API to forecast a year-end Income Statement (P & L) and statement of cash flow using the **seasonal naive + growth** method — a simple, explainable approach suited for CFO-style reporting rather than a statistical/ML model.

 ## How it works